plantasia-space/plantasia.space-site/index.md

       background_color: "#000000"
     - title:  "Music: <br> Experience live, hybrid, DJ sets, and releases."
       excerpt: Visit Alpha Centaury, Trappist-1, and other Sound Adventures.
-You will be able to gain exclusive access to explore my archive of soundscapes, poetry, testimonies, and music from diverse cultures of mother earth.
+You will be able to gain exclusive access to explore an archive of soundscapes, poetry, testimonies, and music from diverse cultures of mother earth.
       actions:
         - text: <span class="material-symbols-outlined">cloud </span> Soundcloud
           url: https://soundcloud.com/maarworld